NeutroniumCore/Neutronium/Documentation/Content/Overview.md

 * **DataContext**:

-As any WPF component, DataConrtext is used to create the binding with the ViewModel.
+As any WPF component, DataContext is used to create the binding with the ViewModel.
 Note that DataContext is not set, the HTML will not be displayed.

 ### HTMLWindow